eliotharper/journey-builder-dev-guide/styleguide.md

 ### #Code block

 A code snippet appearing between or following a body text section.
 Typically displayed in a slab-serif typeface using a smaller font size and can use a different color or a shaded color background.
-Optionally, a border is often used around the code block paragraph to indicate separation from body copy.
+Optionally, a border is often used around the code block paragraph and/or background color shading is used to indicate separation from body copy.
 A code block example is provided below.

 	"outcomes": [
 	    {